Currently Documented Edition Watermark, Signature, and Seal Markings:

 There Red Swamp Mallow appears in 134-1, 134-5, and 134; and Sunset Hibiscus in 132-2, 134-3, and 134-4.

 Varied Tit, Parus varius, 山雀, やまがら, ヤマガラ, yama-gara, lit. 'mountain tit', is a familiar native species.
 Although commonly encountered, the reading of 山雀 as やますずめ, ヤマスズメ, yama-suzume, lit. 'mountain sparrow', is today considered incorrect.
 This reading is the source of the translated name 'Japanese Mountain Sparrow' used on the insert for a greeting card reproduction of 79 where it is wrongly applied to a different species of tit (q.v.).

 Rakusan was fond of portraying these active little birds, and they occur in several different designs.

-Varied Tit appears with Red Swamp Mallow also in 134-3, and with Sunset Hibiscus in 134-4.
+Varied Tit appears again paired with Red Swamp Mallow in 134-3, and with Sunset Hibiscus in 134-4.

 Rakusan was arguably better known early in his career as a painter of detailed insects.

 Most renditions of insect life in his designs are identifiable as to genus, if not also to species.